 When upgrading pipes or installing a new connection, we can plan the roadworks in advance.
 But when safety is at stake we must respond quickly and efficiently, and this may mean having to carry out streetworks at very short notice or at night.
 Sometimes we have to start work before the information filters through to our map.
 When that happens, we’ll add that information here.

-Our engineers are carrying out emergency repairs to our gas main in the A217 Brighton Road.
+Our engineers are carrying out urgent repairs to our gas network in Copse Hill, Broad Oak, Sturminster Newton.